mneimeyer/DualDutyDispensers/README.md

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.

+## 🙏 A Friendly Request

+This project is licensed under the MIT license, so you're free to use, modify, and share it — including in your own projects.

+However, if you improve the plugin or add new features, I’d really appreciate it if you shared them back via a pull request or fork link.
+While not required, contributions help everyone benefit.

 ## 🧑‍💻 Contributing

 Pull requests welcome!
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) first.